- Step 1: Choose a Pattern and Print It

 Tip: You don't have to use all the stickers.
 For

 younger children, the ROLL 6 TO MOVE and TRADE SPACES

 To play the Race Game, you will need a Racetrack game board,

-also use games pieces from other games or you can even make your
+also use game pieces from other games, or you can even make your

 own pieces with homemade

 The object of this 2- to 4-player game is to reach or pass the